Rizwan-S/rizwan-s.github.io/skills.md

 title: Skills
 ---

-Here is a non-exhaustive list of courses undertaken by me and my skills:
+Here is a non-exhaustive list of courses undertaken by me and a non-exhaustive list of my skills:

 <h2>Courses undertaken</h2>
 <h3>Computer Science</h3>